 Apple Head Chihuahua vs Deer Head Chihuahua

 Chihuahuas are divided into two unofficial types called the Apple Head Chihuahua and The Deer Head Chihuahua.
 The only two official Chihuahua types are the long coat and smooth coat varieties.
-Still, these clubs do mention that, by breed standard, the Chihuahua should have an “apple dome” shaped head.
+Still, these clubs do mention that, by breed standard, the Chihuahua should have a dome shaped head and a 90 degree angle stop where the muzzle meets the forehead.
+Apple Head Chihuahuas are also known for their bulging eyes and shorter legs.

 Chihuahua Breed Type Origins